 Jaipur is a popular place for tourists and middle-class Indians to go shopping, particularly for artwork, jewellery, etc. The annoying thing here is the constant hassle from touts trying to take you to their “cheapest jewellery shop” or such-like.
-It’s here I learned a trick about getting
+It’s here I learned a trick about getting rid of

 one of the several entrance into the old city